The Republic of Korea is a founding member of the EBRD and an important contributor to the Bank's work.

 1% capital share

-Korea-EBRD investment has been especially strong in Turkey with 62 per cent of joint investments, 23 per cent in Hungary and15 per cent in Romania.
-Broken down by sector, 34 per cent of joint Korea-EBRD investment has been in energy, 32 per cent in industry, commerce and agribusiness, 24 per cent in infrastructure and 9 per cent in financial institutions.
+Korea-EBRD investment has been especially strong in Turkey, Hungary and Romania.
+Broken down by sector, the joint Korea-EBRD investment has been in sustainable infrastructure, industry, commerce and agribusiness and financial institutions.

 Korean banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in its countries of operations to foreign confirming banks.
 Through the Programme, the EBRD has supported export and import transactions of Korean banks.
 Of the over 800 foreign confirming banks and bank branches in the Programme, 11 are Korean.